 Built in 1911, Washington Junior High School served Duluth students until it closed in 1992.
-Artspace acquired the building and transformed it into an affordable live/work artists’ cooperative — the first Artspace project outside the Twin Cities.
-In an unusual arrangement, the cooperative shares the six-story red brick building with a city-run community center that includes the former school’s gymnasium, pool and offices.
+Artspace acquired the building and transformed it into an affordable live/work artists’ building— the first Artspace project outside the Twin Cities.
+In an unusual arrangement, the building shares the six-story red brick building with a city-run community center that includes the former school’s gymnasium, pool and offices.

 Many of Washington Studios’ 39 live/work units retain the chalkboards and cloakrooms of the former classrooms.
 The original gymnasium running track was preserved as a balcony in each of two split-level units.
-Shared amenities include a gallery, two dance studios, three music rehearsal rooms, meeting rooms, laundry rooms, project room, children’s playground and large parking lot.
+Shared amenities include a gallery, several special project rooms, a laundry room, children’s playground and large parking lot.

 LHB Engineers & Architects